lagaguate/ecomod/README.md

     loadfunctions( c("common", "snowcrab") )

-or to load a specific function that fuzzy matches the 'functionname' criterion under the directory snowcrab/src/
+or to load a specific file/function that fuzzy matches the 'functionname' criterion under the directory snowcrab/src/

     loadfunctions( "snowcrab", functionname="current.assessment.year.r")

-The function, 'loadfunctions()' is a convenience wrapper for reading in all files under a particular project directory.
+'loadfunctions()' is a simple function that reads in all files under a particular project directory in a structured manner.

-Best,

-Jae